infominer33/infominer33.github.io/research/UnitedNations.md

 ---

 # Blockchain and the United Nations
-**A Reasonably Comprehensive History of the United Nation's Involvement with Blockchain Tech**
+**A Reasonably Comprehensive Resource on Blockchain and the United Nation**

 The organizations are listed in order of when they got involved with blockchain.were enstated, and then are chronological within each segment as well.